Jimboom7/AlphaJong/readme.md

 ## Getting Started

 * Install a browser extension that lets you run custom Javascript like [Custom Style Script](https://addons.mozilla.org/de/firefox/addon/custom-style-script/).
-The popular Greasemonkey sometimes makes problems, but it should work too.
+The popular Greasemonkey should work too, but was not tested.
 * Copy the scripts under /src into your browser extension.
 Make sure that the main class will be loaded last.
 * Open [Mahjong Soul](https://mahjongsoul.game.yo-star.com/) (make sure you are logged in already).
 * If Autorun is set to true the bot will automatically start games.
 You can manually start/stop the bot by pressing + on the Numpad.